jack00brown/birl_baxter_hands/README.md

 # Overview

-Code will be organized by type of gripper.
+Code will be organized by type of mechanical design of baxter in BIRL.
 So far we have the following types:

 1. Rethink Standard Fingers:   two-finger electric grippers that come with Baxter.
 2. Pivot Approach Camera Mold: Specialized end-effector tool that holds camera molds.
 Derived from the openhand project.
 Still uses the standard actuators.